biketronic/T2000SXe-BIOS/README.md

 Now you have a backup of your BIOS.

 To flash the eeprom
-(Or Buy a m27c1024-10f1 by ST and keep the original) Blank check - OK
+(Or Buy a m27c1024-10f1 by ST and keep the original, these are $1 on aliexpress) Blank check - OK
 VPP 12.5V
 VDD write 6.25V